bbcarchdev/res_moodle_plugin_distro_maker/README.md

 ./vendor/bin/robo all
 ```

-Once finished, `dist` contains the Moodle plugin + the RES search service,
+Once finished, `dist` contains the Moodle plugin and the RES search service,
 configured in such a way that they can both be deployed to Moodle as
 a single plugin.
 The `repository_res.zip` is a zipped version of the `dist`
 directory.

-Note that the repo contains checked-in versions of the `dist/` and
-`repository_res.zip` files.
-Building the distro will overwrite these files.

 ## Author